 Abstract

 According to the Priority View, benefiting people is more morally important, the worse off these people are.
-This view seems plausible: if you could achieve a very large benefit for badly off Albert or instead achieve a slightly smaller benefit for much worse off Betty, it seems you should benefit Betty rather than Albert, other things being equal.
-But now suppose that, instead of achieving this benefit for Betty, you could achieve a slightly smaller benefit for much much worse off Carlos.
+This view seems plausible: if you could achieve a very large benefit for badly off Andrea or instead achieve a slightly smaller benefit for much worse off Beth, it seems you should benefit Beth rather than Andrea, other things being equal.
+But now suppose that, instead of achieving this benefit for Beth, you could achieve a slightly smaller benefit for much much worse off Carlos.
 Or instead a slightly smaller benefit for someone much worse off still… We can continue expanding your set of options in this fashion.
 For each benefit you could achieve for one person, you could instead achieve a slightly smaller benefit for someone much worse off.
 The final option in your set of options is achieving a tiny benefit for extraordinarily badly off Zeke.
-A natural interpretation of the Priority View has the counterintuitive implication that you should achieve the tiny benefit for extraordinarily badly off Zeke rather than the very large benefit for “ordinarily” badly off Albert.
-In response, I argue that, if P is sufficiently badly off, then no matter how much worse off Q is, priority should be given to Q over P only as a tie-breaker.
-This way the Priority View avoids the implication that it is of utmost moral importance that you achieve benefits for the extraordinarily badly off, even if those benefits are trifling.
+A natural interpretation of the Priority View has the counterintuitive implication that you should achieve the tiny benefit for extraordinarily badly off Zeke rather than the very large benefit for “ordinarily” badly off Andrea.
+I argue we should reject this natural interpretation of the view.
+Instead, if P is sufficiently badly off, then no matter how much worse off Q is, we should give them roughly equal priority (a benefit for P is no less important than a same-sized benefit for Q).
+Prioritarian considerations that seem to hold in many ordinary cases do not hold in their most generalized form.
+But why should they hold in ordinary cases but not in their most generalized form?
+There is a satisfactory rationale for the Priority View only if there is a satisfactory answer to this question.

 Compensated Altruism and Moral Autonomy (forthcoming) Social Philosophy and Policy